Does life insurance cost more for the hearing impaired?

 Those who are deaf or hearing impaired cannot be treated any differently…

 So the good news is that the vast majority of Americans who have a hearing impairment will pay the same rates for Term Life insurance and Permanent Life insurance as any other American.
 One of the main reasons is that most Americans with standard hearing loss can be treated with surgery, medication or a hearing aid.

 However, there are some exceptions.
 People who have a hearing loss caused by a pre-existing medical condition or more severe physical trauma may be rated differently by an underwriter.
 The hearing in itself isn’t the factor but rather the underlying condition or cause that resulted in the hearing loss.

 Let’s look at some of the more common types of hearing loss which won’t affect what you pay for a life insurance policy.
 The more common types of hearing impairment which won’t affect your life insurance premium include:

-• Conductive Hearing Loss – Occurs when the sound ways are improperly being transmitted from the outer ear to the eardrum and middle ear and is considered the most treatable.
-This can be caused by an infection or abnormal bone grow
+• Conductive Hearing Loss – Occurs when the sound ways are improperly being transmitted from the outer ear to the eardrum and middle ear and are considered the most treatable.
+This can be caused by an infection or abnormal bone growth

 • Ruptured Ear Drum – Caused by a sudden blast of loud noise, ear infection, physical trauma such as being poked in the ear by an object or a sudden change in pressure